If you prefer to always view the website in English, please click here.

 • They eliminate the 'cold wall' effect near uninsulated glass.
 This way, they contribute to a more stable and uniform indoor temperature while preventing sudden fluctuations, which enhances overall comfort.

-• They also help reduce cold or hot drafts entering the home.
+• They also help reduce cold or hot draughts entering the home.

-• Thermal curtains are available in a wide range of designs, textures and styles —from fine velvet to eco-friendly options made with organic cotton and linen.
+• This type of curtain comes in an extensive array of styles and designs, as well as a variety of textures and finishes, ranging from velvet to eco-friendly options made with organic cotton and linen.

 Limitations of thermal curtains